 Under an accountable plan, you are required to return any excess reimbursement for your business expenses to the person paying the reimbursement or allowance.
 Excess reimbursement means any amount for which you did not adequately account within a reasonable period of time.
 For example, if you received a travel advance and you did not spend all the money on business-related expenses, or if you do not have proof of all your expenses, you have an excess reimbursement.

-"Adequate accounting" and "reasonable period of time" were discussed earlier.
+"Adequate accounting" and "reasonable period of time"

-Travel advance.
 You receive a travel advance if your employer provides you with an expense allowance before you actually have the expense, and the allowance is reasonably expected to be no more than your expense.
 Under an accountable plan, you are required to adequately account to your employer for this advance and to return any excess within a reasonable period of time.

 If you do not adequately account for or do not return any excess advance within a reasonable period of time, the amount you do not account for or return will be treated as having been paid under a nonaccountable plan (discussed later).

-Unproved amounts.
 If you do not prove that you actually traveled on each day for which you received a per diem or car allowance (proving the elements described in Table 28-2 ), you must return this unproved amount of the travel advance within a reasonable period of time.
 If you do not do this, the unproved amount is considered paid under a nonaccountable plan (discussed later).

-Per diem allowance MORE than federal rate.
-If your employer’s accountable plan pays you an allowance that is higher than the federal rate, you do not have to return the difference between the two rates for the period you can prove business-related travel expenses.
+If your employers accountable plan pays you an allowance that is higher than the federal rate, you do not have to return the difference between the two rates for the period you can prove business-related travel expenses.
 However, the difference will be reported as wages on your Form W-2.
 This excess amount is considered paid under a nonaccountable plan (discussed later).

-Example.
 Your employer sends you on a 5-day business trip to Phoenix and gives you a $225 ($45 × 5 days) advance to cover your meals and incidental expenses.
 The federal per diem for meals and incidental expenses for Phoenix is $42.
 Your trip lasts only 3 days.
-Under your employer’s accountable plan, you must return the $90 ($45 × 2 days) advance for the 2 days you did not travel.
+Under your employers accountable plan, you must return the $90 ($45 × 2 days) advance for the 2 days you did not travel.
 You do not have to return the $9 difference between the allowance you received and the federal rate for Phoenix [($45 − $42) × 3 days].
 However, the $9 will be reported on your Form W-2 as wages.

 Nonaccountable Plans